-Many people with mental illness unfortunately also develop substance addictions, but getting mental health treatment diminishes that possibility.
+Unfortunately, many people with mental illness also develop substance addictions, but getting mental health treatment diminishes that possibility.
 Even if drugs or alcohol are already a problem, dual diagnosis treatment can help with both conditions.

 Better Performance at School or Work